 - 1. Approximately how many hours of clinical time did you complete with this student? - 2.
 Did the Nurse Practitioner student make appropriate clinical judgements regarding safe prescribing using decision support tools to prescribe pharmaceutical agents?
 (Such tools may include, but are not limited to: electronic prescribing databases, clinical practice guidelines, evidence-based prescribing guides, pharmaceutical reference guides, professional journals, and textbooks). - 3.
 Was the student consistently on time and professional (punctual, prepared, appearance)? - 4.
 Was the student able to differentiate between variations of normal and abnormal findings? - 5.
-Did the student demonstrate respect for the inherent dignity of every human being, regarding age, gender, culture, religion, socio-economic class, sexual orientation, and ethnicity? - 6.
-If you are completing this form for observational experience (30 hours or less), STOP HERE.
+Did the student demonstrate respect for the inherent dignity of every human being, regarding age, gender, culture, religion, socio-economic class, sexual orientation and ethnicity? - 6.
+Did the student demonstrate respect for the inherent dignity of every human being, regarding age, gender, culture, religion, socio-economic class, sexual orientation and ethnicity? - If you are completing this form for observational experience (30 hours or less), STOP HERE.
 All synthesis course (greater than 30 hours) preceptors are required to complete the remaining questions. - 7.
 Did the student integrate evidence into an advanced nursing practice role using technology to make ethical decisions for safe patient-centered treatment plans? - 8.
 Did the student develop interprofessional treatment plans as influenced by the patient's needs (ethical, legal, advocacy, etc.) utilizing available resources to participate in the improvement of health outcomes? - 9.
 Did the Nurse Practitioner student check for allergies and use resources to suggest appropriate, safe patient-centered pharmacologic and non-pharmacologic treatments? - 10.
 If there was an opening in your organization, would you hire a CSU-Pueblo Nurse Practitioner graduate? - 11.
 If you answered "No" to the previous question, your opinion is important to us.
 Please describe why would you not recommend a CSU-Pueblo NP graduate student? - 12.
-Did the student provided you with their syllabus listing the clinical objectives? - 13.
+Did the student provided you with their syllabus listing the clinical objectives?
 This is the most valuable part of your evaluation of the student, and we appreciate the time you take to do this.
-Comments are especially important for any marginal or exceptional ratings. - 14.
-Required Comments: Strengths - 15.
-If you felt this student to be ready for certification, please provide examples as to why. - 16.
-Required Comments: Areas Needing Improvement - 17.
-Please include at least one area needing improvement. - 18.
+Comments are especially important for any marginal or exceptional ratings.
+Required Comments: Strengths - 13.
+If you felt this student to be ready for certification, please provide examples as to why. - 14.
+Required Comments: Areas Needing Improvement - 15.
+Please include at least one area needing improvement. - 16.
 Did you have a chance to sit and review this information with the student?

+Appendix D

-Appendix D: Nursing Program Enrollment Agreement Form
+Nursing Program Enrollment Agreement Form